Red Team

 What is a red team in cybersecurity?

-A red team is a group of cybersecurity professionals tasked with simulating real-world cyberattacks on an organization’s systems, networks, and applications.
+A red team is a group of cybersecurity professionals tasked with simulating real-world cyberattacks on an organisation’s systems, networks, and applications.
 Their goal is to identify vulnerabilities and weaknesses that malicious actors could exploit.

 Red team engagements are broader and more comprehensive, simulating full-scale attacks, while penetration tests focus on specific vulnerabilities.
 Red teams often operate with fewer constraints and aim to emulate advanced threat actors.